nhsconnect/prm-gp2gp-dashboard/README.md

 1. `./tasks get-metrics <environment> && ./tasks get-metadata <environment>`
    - Only available environments are dev or prod.
-2. `npm run develop`
+2. `npm run develop:ci`

+If you would then like to run the E2E tests, run `npm run test:e2e:open`

+Note - due to the nature of the E2E tests relying on having stubbed data, you will need to ensure you have the stubbed data rather than S3 data before committing.

 ### Running the production build of the site

+Note: Hot-reloading is not enabled, therefore after any changes are made you will need to repeat the above steps.

+#### With stubbed data

 1. `npm run build`
 2. `npm run serve`

-   - N.B.
-Hot-reloading is not enabled, therefore after any changes are made you will need to repeat the above steps.
+#### With S3 data

+1. `npm run build:ci`
+2. `npm run serve:ci`

 ## End to end (E2E) tests

 1. `npm install`
-2. `npm run develop`
+2. `npm run develop` - ensure you have the stubbed data.
 3. `npm run e2e:open` (in a separate terminal)
    - This will open the Cypress test runner.

-To run the E2E tests in CI mode, run `npm run build` then run `./tasks dojo-test-e2e`.
-If you'd like to run the E2E tests in CI mode and open the Cypress test runner, run `npm run build` and then `npm test:e2e:open`.
+To run the E2E tests in CI mode, run `npm run build:ci` then run `./tasks dojo-test-e2e`.
+If you'd like to run the E2E tests in CI mode and open the Cypress test runner, run `npm run build:ci` and then `npm test:e2e:open`.

 If cypress has not been fully installed by npm you can force it to install the cypress binary by running `./node_modules/.bin/cypress install`.